 When collaborating on an API in ReadyAPI with multiple QA engineers, you need to:

-Review the configurations outlined in the linked pages, as they are essential for optimizing your experience with Git, particularly when merging changes.
+Review the configurations outlined in the linked pages.
+They are essential for optimizing your experience with Git, particularly when merging changes.
 To enable merging your changes automatically, ensure you configure the required settings.

 Refer to the ReadyAPI Settings for Effective Git Collaboration section for proper setup and tips to avoid conflicts.